amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 - The second case returns the empty element + the 1st element.
 - The 3rd case returns precisely the results of 2nd case + the same array with the 2nd element `b` appended to it.

 What if you want to find the subsets of `abc`?
-Well, it would be exactly the subsets of 'ab' and again the subsets of `ab` with `c` appended at the end of each element.
+Well, it would be precisely the subsets of 'ab' and again the subsets of `ab` with `c` appended at the end of each element.

-As you noticed, every time the input gets longer the output is twice as long as the previous one.
-Let's code it op:
+As you noticed, every time the input gets longer, the output is twice as long as the previous one.
+Let's code it:

 ```js
 function getSubsets(n = '') {